S&P 500 turns positive for 2020, but most stocks are missing the party

 NEW YORK: The benchmark S&P 500 U.S. stock index is now positive for the year, yet most of its components have sat out the rally.

-After a steep, months-long climb, the index is now up roughly 0.7per cent on the year and stands at its highest level since Feb.
+After a steep, months-long climb, the index is up 0.8per cent on the year and at its highest level since Feb.
 21.

 Yet for every stock that has advanced on the S&P 500 this year, 1.7 have declined, according to Michael O'Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.